wengwenchao123/DDGCRN/README.md

 ```
 Replace `{DATASET_NAME}` with one of `PEMSD3`, `PEMSD4`, `PEMSD7`, `PEMSD8`, `PEMSD7(L)`, `PEMSD7(M)`

-such as `bash python run.py --datasets PEMSD4`
+such as `python run.py --datasets PEMSD4`

+There are two options for `{MODE_NAME}` : `train` and `test`

+Selecting 'train' will retrain the model and save the trained model parameters and records in the 'experiment' folder.

+With 'test' selected, run.py will import the trained model parameters from `{DATASET_NAME}.pth` in the 'pre-trained' folder.